top of page

 Source: cruiselifestyle

-Arvia is currently sailing cruises in the Mediterranean and the Caribbean.
-It has 19 decks and 1,573 cabins.
-It features a SkyDome with a retractable glass roof, a swimming pool with a water slide, and a variety of restaurants and bars.
-Arvia is also one of the most environmentally friendly cruise ships in the world, thanks to its efficient propulsion system and its use of solar power.
+Arvia offers a luxurious and unforgettable cruise experience with 19 decks and 1,573 cabins.
+Its innovative features include a SkyDome with a retractable glass roof, a vast swimming pool with a water slide, and a variety of restaurants and bars.
+Arvia is also one of the most environmentally friendly cruise ships in the world, thanks to its efficient propulsion system and its pioneering use of solar power, aligning with the industry's shift towards sustainable shipping.

 SS Bremen